deltartificial/tokenizer/README.md

 ## Configuration

 The tool uses a `config.json` file to define models and their context lengths.
-The default file looks like this:
+The default file includes configurations for various models:

 ```json
 {